RupeshKumar4511/Java-Programming-code/README.md

 # Use of finalize() method;
-The primary purpose of the finalize method is to perform cleanup operations on resources that are not managed by the Java garbage collector.
+The primary purpose of the finalize method is to allow an object to clean up resources before it is reclaimed by the garbage collector.
 This includes resources like file handles, network connections, or database connections.

 example =>
 ``` bash